DevExpress-Examples/asp-net-core-file-manager-upload-images/README.md

 <!-- default badges end -->
 # File Uploader - How to upload images in Razor Pages

-This example shows how to use [DevExtreme FileUploader](https://js.devexpress.com/Documentation/Guide/UI_Components/FileUploader/) to upload images and display links to these images in an ASP.NET Core Razor Pages application.
+This example shows how to use the [DevExtreme FileUploader](https://js.devexpress.com/Documentation/Guide/UI_Components/FileUploader/) to upload images and display links for these images in an ASP.NET Core Razor Pages application.

 ## Files to look at: